DrMichaelPetter/simpleC/README.md

 between the states.
 Normally, You do not have to touch this one directly, instead rely on the fixpoint engine:

+## Program Transformations

+The CFG structure package is designed based on edges, whose static data (i.e. label, e.g. lhs/rhs of an assignment) is immutable after construction.
+In case of manipulation of the CFG, the programmer is supposed to introduce new edges and delete old ones.

 ## Fixpoint engine

 For the fixpoint-engine, you need to create your own class: